Suicide Hotline Manager

 Do you ever get "thank you" calls from previous callers who have since gotten their life back together?

-Asked by masterblaster over 12 years ago
+Asked by masterblaster almost 13 years ago

 We do get calls like that and they brighten up everyone's day.
 We really care about our callers and, aside from feeling good because of positive feedback, we are genuinely happy for them when life begins to improve.